 According to the initiators, one of the reasons for choosing South Wales as a location is the availability of skilled workers.
 As is well known, St. Athan is also home to an Aston Martin production facility.
-In addition to the 3,500 jobs that will be created directly in the factory, Britishvolt expects a total of 10,000 to 15,000 additional jobs to be created in the region by suppliers and service providers.
+In addition to the 3,500 jobs in the factory, Britishvolt expects suppliers and service providers to create a total of 10,000 to 15,000 additional posts in the region.
 Production will focus on cells for electric cars and storage applications.

-The background to this major project is that in view of the growing dependence on Asian battery cell manufacturers and in view of the Brexit, Great Britain wants to bring the value chain for electric cars a little further into the country.
+The background to this significant project is that given the growing dependence on Asian battery cell manufacturers, and because of the Brexit, Great Britain wants to bring the value chain for electric cars a little further into the country.
 The aim is “to build a 30+ gigawatt-hour factory with the support of the British Government, creating up to 4,000 jobs in the process.

 “Meeting Road to Zero targets and moving the UK into a low carbon economy will necessitate the unprecedented electrification of vehicles, and reliance on renewable energy will require extensive battery storage,” says Britishvolt CEO Lars Carlstrom.

 Kevin Brundish, head of AMTE Power, is even more precise in this respect: “The recent global crisis has further underlined the importance of a robust domestic supply chain,” he said when the project was first announced in May.
-Founded in 2013 and employing around 50 people, the startup claims to have the largest cell production facility in the UK to date.
+Founded in 2013 and employing around 50 people, the start-up claims to have the most significant cell production facility in the UK to date.
 That being said, the AMTE plant in Thurso, Scotland, will mainly produce specialised cells in small series.
-For 2023, the manufacturer plans to open its own production facility with a capacity of 1 to 5 GWh per year, irrespective of the major project announced above.
+For 2023, the manufacturer plans to open its production facility with a capacity of 1 to 5 GWh per year, irrespective of the significant project announced above.

 – ADVERTISEMENT –